DVidal1205/obsidian-vault/School/Fall 2024/BSC2010/Lecture/Chapter 3.md

 - **Trioses** - three carbon sugars
 - **Pentoses** - five carbon sugars
 - **Hexoses** - six carbon sugars (glucose, galactose, fructose)
+## Polysaccharides
+- 3 ore more Monosaccharides, and serves as a storage of chemical energy and structural support
+- Starch: glucose monomers used by plants